 Professor Helen Bond (MTheol PhD)

-Professor in Christian Origins, Head of the School of Divinity
+Professor of Christian Origins, Head of the School of Divinity

-Since July 2011 I have been Director of the Centre for the Study of Christian Origins (CSCO).
-The Centre aims to promote research into the earliest period of Christianity.
-Details of upcoming events and the kind of things we are interested in can be found on our blog site:
+From July 2011 to July 2018 I was Director of the Centre for the Study of Christian Origins (CSCO).
+The Centre aims to promote research into the earliest period of Christianity, and details of upcoming events and the kind of things we are interested in can be found on our blog site:

 New Testament (particularly Gospels and Acts)

 Jewish and Roman world of the first century